TheRobBrennan/neo4j-research-and-events/2022/Webinar and workshop replays/2022.08.15 Marvel Studios API - Discover Neo4j AuraDB Free with Michael/README.md

 Please see [cypher/marvel-api-query-4.cypher](cypher/marvel-api-query-4.cypher)

+NOTE: This example has been updated to support Neo4j v5.2.x

 #### Query 5 - For all the Characters (names starting with "A"), hydrate the Event nodes with a few more properties

 Please see [cypher/marvel-api-query-5.cypher](cypher/marvel-api-query-5.cypher)

+NOTE: This example has been updated to support Neo4j v5.2.x